-- 1/2 teaspoon kosher salt
+- 1/4 teaspoon kosher salt

 - 1/8 teaspoon freshly ground black pepper

-- 1/4 teaspoon garlic powder
+- 1/8 teaspoon garlic powder

-- 1 tablespoon olive oil
+- 1 tablespoon butter

-- Using tongs, flip the pork tenderloin over.
+- After 10 minutes, remove the skillet from the oven and using tongs, flip the pork tenderloin over.
 Reduce the oven temperature to 400 degrees F (200 degrees C) and continue roasting another 15 minutes.

 The information shown is an estimate provided by an online nutrition calculator.
-It should not be considered a substitute for a professional nutritionists’ advice.
+It should not be considered a substitute for a professional nutritionist’s advice.

 We now have a COOKING FOR ONE Facebook group.